vision4robotics/SCT/README.md

 ## Citation

-If you find this work or code is helpful, please consider to cite our paper:
+If you find this work or code is helpful, please consider citing our paper:

 > @ARTICLE{Ye_2022_RAL,
 >   author={Ye, Junjie and Fu, Changhong and Cao, Ziang and An, Shan and Zheng, Guangze and Li, Bowen},